- Apus pallidus

 In Africa found in Morocco, Algeria, Tunisia, Libya, Egypt and in some oasis in the Sahara.

 Winters south of the Sahara from Senegal to Ethiopia.

 Vagrants recorded in Britain (80 up to 2012, but only detected since 1977 when identification criteria became better known), in spring and October-November, mainly on the southern and eastern coasts of England but also north to Shetland.
 Elsewhere, recorded in Ireland, Belgium and the Netherlands, Germany and Denmark, Hungary, Estonia and Norway.

-- Nominate pallidus is found from inland North Africa; Mauritania (Banc d'Arguin), Sahara hills and Egypt, the Middle East to Iran and Pakistan is pale greyish-brown with extensive white throat.
+- Nominate A. p. pallidus is found from inland North Africa; Mauritania (Banc d'Arguin), the Sahara, and Egypt, the Middle East to Iran and Pakistan is pale greyish-brown with extensive white throat.

-- A. p. brehmorum in most of the species' range, from Madeira to the Canary Islands, Cyprus and Turkey including coastal North Africa is darker and browner with a reduced throat patch.
+- A. p. brehmorum in most of the species' range, from Madeira to the Canary Islands, Cyprus and Turkey including coastal North Africa is slightly darker and browner with a reduced throat patch.

-- The darkest race is illyricus from around the Dalmatian coast of Adriatic Sea (and possibly elsewhere in the Balkans); winters in Sahel.
+- The darkest subspecies is A. p. illyricus from around the Dalmatian coast of Adriatic Sea (and possibly elsewhere in the Balkans); winters in Sahel.

-Race illyricus has occurred in Denmark as a vagrant and the first Scottish record, in Orkney in 1996, appeared to belong to subspecies brehmorum, which is the most likely subspecies in Britain.
+Subspecies illyricus has occurred in Denmark as a vagrant.
+The first Scottish record, in Orkney in 1996, appeared to belong to subspecies brehmorum, which is the most likely subspecies in Britain.

 Usually more coastal than Common Swift but also in river valleys, and in Bulgaria, up to 2800 m altitude in the Rila Mountains.